fssa-batch3/sec_a_ishwarya.sankar__corejava_project_2/README.md

-Online Hospital Appointment Booking System(MEDLIFE)
+# Online Hospital Appointment Booking System (MEDLIFE)

-Author: Ishwarya
+**Author**: Ishwarya

-Overview
+## Overview

 This project aims to streamline the process of booking appointments at a local hospital in my village.
 To address the issue of long queues, I've developed a web-based system using HTML, CSS, JavaScript, SQL, and Java.
 This system allows users to book appointments online, view hospital information, and schedule appointments with doctors.

-Features
+## Features

-Home Page: After logging in, users are directed to the home page where they can learn more about the hospital.
+- **Home Page**: After logging in, users are directed to the home page where they can learn more about the hospital.

-About Page: This page provides details about the hospital, its history, and founding information.
+- **About Page**: This page provides details about the hospital, its history, and founding information.

-Service Page: Users can explore the types of services available at the hospital.
+- **Service Page**: Users can explore the types of services available at the hospital.

-Expert Page: Users can book appointments with doctors through this page.
+- **Expert Page**: Users can book appointments with doctors through this page.

-Profile Page: View and update your profile details and check your appointment history.
+- **Profile Page**: View and update your profile details and check your appointment history.

-User Flow
+## User Flow

-Login: Users start by logging into the system.
+1. **Login**: Users start by logging into the system.

-Home Page: Upon successful login, they are taken to the home page.
+2. **Home Page**: Upon successful login, they are taken to the home page.

-About Page: Users can explore the hospital's history and founding information.
+3. **About Page**: Users can explore the hospital's history and founding information.

-Service Page: Learn about the services provided by the hospital.
+4. **Service Page**: Learn about the services provided by the hospital.

-Expert Page: Schedule appointments with doctors.
+5. **Expert Page**: Schedule appointments with doctors.

-Profile Page: Manage profile details and view appointment history.
+6. **Profile Page**: Manage profile details and view appointment history.

-How to Use
-Clone the Repository: Clone this repository to your local machine using git clone.

-Database Setup: Set up your SQL database to store user and appointment information.

-Configuration: Update the configuration files to connect to your database.

-Deployment: Deploy the website to a web server or use a local server for testing.

-Dependencies
+## Dependencies

-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript
-Java
+- Java
-SQL
+- SQL
-Contribution

 #MEDLIFE
 Milestones	(https://github.com/fssa-batch3/sec_a_ishwarya.sankar__corejava_project_2/milestones)